 - Login Picture Delay sets how long after the driver’s QR code is scanned that the driver’s picture is taken.
 The picture is taken as a precautionary double-confirmation of the driver’s identity.
 The default time is three minutes.

-- Alert Recording Duration set how much video is recorded when an alert is triggered.
+- Alert Recording Duration sets how much video is recorded when an alert is triggered.
 The available options are 10, 20, and 30 seconds.
-Collision alerts and driver initiated alerts will also include 10 seconds of video from before the event.
+Collision alerts and driver-initiated alerts will also include 10 seconds of video from before the event.
 Parking mode collision will start recording immediately after startup.